ztomasze/sdnd/Combat/Actions/Cast.md

 ### casting time

-Spell casting is not always a major [[action]].
+Spell casting is not always a standard [[action]].
 A spell may take the following amount of time to cast:

-- **Action** - Most spells take a single major action to cast.
+- **Action** - Most spells take a single standard action to cast.
 - **Minor** - This spell can be cast as a minor action.
 - **Reaction** - This spell can be cast in response to a trigger stated in its description.
 - **Scene** - This spell takes at least a minute of uninterrupted ritual preparation before it can be cast